edgio-docs/edgio-docs/src/guides/v7/edge-functions.md

 ## Limitations {/* limitations */}

-Edge Functions are limited to 2MB of memory at runtime.
+Edge functions are limited to 2MB of memory at runtime.
 This includes the compiled JavaScript byte code, variables, requests, context object, and responses.
-All Edge Functions are compiled into a single bundle to deploy to our edge servers.
-If the total size of all compiled Edge Functions exceeds 2MB, the deployment will fail with a 400 error.
+All functions are compiled into a single bundle to deploy to our edge servers.
+If the total size of all compiled functions exceeds 2MB, the deployment will fail with a 400 error.

 ```plaintext
 2023-08-14T17:37:04Z - error - external - Schema validation error: properties.0.edge_functions.quickjs_bytecode_base64 exceeds maximum size.
 Max: 204800, got: 417309
 2023-08-14T17:37:04Z - error - external - Error: the server responded with status 400
 ```

-Edge Functions are limited to 50ms of CPU time and 60 seconds of total execution time.
+Edge functions are limited to 50ms of CPU time and 60 seconds of total execution time.
 The time your edge function spends waiting for a response from an origin server does not count against the 50ms CPU limit.

 ## Polyfills {/* polyfills */}

-It's important to note that Edge Functions are not Node.js functions.
+It's important to note that edge functions are not Node.js functions.
 Your code or third-party libraries may not work as expected if they are referencing Node.js specific APIs (e.g. `URL`, `Buffer`, etc).
 Because of this, we recommend using polyfills when needed.
-Below are some examples of polyfills you can use in your Edge Functions.
-Add these files to your project and import them into your Edge Function files as needed.
+Below are some examples of polyfills you can use in your edge functions.
+Add these files to your project and import them into your edge function files as needed.

 - `url-parse` for the `URL` API